 In addition, five guest lectures met with Summer Scholars to supplement the topics of the seminars as well as offer practical insights about using materials from the O’Connor Collection.
 They acted as resources for ideas about circulating through teaching, publications and other means of communicating the ideas developed during the Institute and they opened their personal knowledge of O’Connor to the group.
 Also, NEH Summer Scholars visited various sites related to O’Connor—both local sites in and around Milledgeville such as the O’Connor farm, Andalusia and slightly more distant sites including O’Connor’s birthplace in Savannah, GA and the Special Collections of Emory University in Atlanta (schedule overview).

 Thus NEH Summer Scholars will be not only immersed in O’Connor’s texts and criticism but also in the physical culture in which she lived.
 Additionally, by residing in close proximity to each other for the duration of the Institute, Summer Scholars will have the chance to learn from their peers through informal discussions on the porch of Sanford Hall, our main residence.

 Embracing both the intellectual and physical world of O’Connor will continually raise questions and uncover insights.
-As an NEH Summer Scholar, you will have the time and encouragement to pursue these matters as you build a network of other scholars and artists asking questions and reconsidering Flannery O’Connor.
+Our NEH Summer Scholars will have the time and encouragement to pursue these matters as they build a network of other scholars and artists asking questions and reconsidering Flannery O’Connor.